 One of the key identifying features of EU competition policy has been its pursuit of a variety of different goals.
-In recent years, the Commission has openly stated its intention to focus more closely on consumer welfare and the pursuit of strictly economic goals in its application of article 101.
-However, the supranational nature of the European Union dictates that the Commission and the EU courts have also prioritised the furtherance of a single, integrated European market across the EU's 27 member states.
+In recent times, the Commission has openly stated its intention to focus more closely on the protection of competition as a means of enhancing consumer welfare and the pursuit of strictly economic goals in its application of article 101.
+However, the supranational nature of the European Union dictates that the Commission and the EU courts have also prioritised the furtherance of a single, integrated European market across the EU's 28 member states.
 This is reflected in paragraph 7 of the Vertical Guidelines, which states that: '[c]ompanies should not be allowed to re-establish private barriers between member states where state barriers have been successfully abolished.'